 Poppy Leitch - Head of Women's Rugby

-Poppy is a current Bristol Bears player who has also represented England at senior international level.
-Having just completed her PGCE here at the University, she is a Level 2 Rugby Coach and now takes over from Jo Yapp as our Head of Women's Rugby.
+Poppy is a current Exeter Chiefs Women's player who has also represented England at senior international level.
+Having completed her PGCE here at the University, she is a Level 2 Rugby Coach and leads the programme as our Head of Women's Rugby.

 On top of her exploits as a player, Poppy has coached Exeter College Academy as well as in other high performance environments and will use this experience to build on the team that went through the 18/19 season undefeated, winning the league, sevens tournament and the championship final at Twickenham.